Portfolio Metrics

 Why Risk-Adjusted Returns Matter

 - ✅ Volatility Protection: High returns aren't impressive if the portfolio swings wildly.
+Use an Alpha Tool to see value-add.

 - ✅ Smart Allocation: Helps in choosing risk-reward balanced assets.
+Check Beta values for market sensitivity.

 Example Calculation